 It’s that time of year!
 Everybody is trying to make the best leprechaun trap so they can get that pot of gold.
 This awesome trap costs almost nothing to make and will outsmart even the sneakiest of leprechauns!

-When I was a Kindergarten teacher, we had a blast celebrating St. Patrick’s Day.
-We’d start with fun crafts and then try to catch the leprechauns that roamed our halls on St. Patrick’s Day!
-These naughty leprechauns would run into all the classrooms, turning over chairs and leaving a trail of glitter behind.
-We never managed to catch one but I think it’s because we just didn’t have the right leprechaun trap!
+When I was a Kindergarten teacher, I loved celebrating St. Patrick’s Day with my class.
+We’d start with fun crafts and then try to catch a leprechaun roaming our halls on St. Patrick’s Day!
+Those naughty leprechauns would run into all the classrooms, turning over chairs and leaving a trail of glitter behind.
+We never managed to catch one but I think it’s because we just didn’t have the right leprechaun traps!